hassanali1228/hassan/_posts/2024-01-25-toml-resume.md

 The motivation for this project has been the dreadful post-covid job market.
 With a huge influx of applications, it becomes harder to stand out.
 At a startup I worked at previously with ~35 employees, they [received 20,000 job applications within one week](https://www.linkedin.com/feed/update/urn:li:activity:7156228649472434176/).
 Solution: shut down job postings within a few days after being posted.
 (My) Problem: My resume is not specialized for a particular job, so I will bookmark it and come back.
 I never come back...

-... because it is a very mundane and mentally absorbing task.
+... because it is a very mundane and mentally absorbing task to work on a resume.
 I need to make things easier for myself, so what do I require?

 1. **Runs offline**  -> I don't want to waste minutes logging onto and troubleshooting online platforms
 2. **Is responsive** -> need quick feedback on my changes